icoloma/tldgen/README.md

 About TLDGen
 ===
 TLDGen is an extremely useful tool if you're working with JSP and custom tag and functions.
-It automatically generates for you the TLD(Tag Library Descriptor) files.
-The TLD files are comprising of the library definition and custom tags and function definitions.
+It automatically generates the TLD (Tag Library Descriptor) files from annotations in your Java classes.And the nice part is that you don't need TLDGen at runtime.

-If you define the custom tags in Java classes and functions with Java static methods, it does make sense to have the configuration and code in the same place.
-This way you will get rid of the update hassles.
-So using TLDGen you are able to annotate the classes, methods and packages to automatically generate the TLD.
-And the nice part is that you don't need TLDGen at runtime.

-You are able to use TLDGen in three ways: from the command line, from Ant and from Maven.
-This way, you are able to easily integrate TLDGen into your build process.
+You can use TLDGen in three ways: from the command line, ant or maven.
+It can also generate HTML documentation for your TLD [See example](http://loom.sourceforge.net/docs/loom-core/tlddoc/form.html).

 Why
 ===